 Writing a plugin using jbrowse-plugin-template

-The following tutorial will walk you through establishing your developer environment, spinning up a plugin, and running a local JBrowse instance with your custom plugin functionality.
+This tutorial walks through setting up a plugin and running a local JBrowse instance with it.

 Prerequisites